The term local SEO is unknown to many small business owners but for some businesses this is all they need to succeed online.

 In all places that your logo is shown i.e. website, FB, Google Business page, Twitter, etc, try to use the same logo and ALT text.

-2. Work on your titles, descriptions and URLS
+2. Make your titles, descriptions and URLS Local SEO Friendly

 Titles and Descriptions are very important for local SEO.